A Guide to Guarantor Home Loan Requirements

 How much can you borrow?

-By using a guarantor home loan, however, lenders are generally more flexible with their lending criteria, which means that prospective property buyers can potentially access loans with LVRs in the 90 per cent range.
+In fact, by using a guarantor home loan, lenders are generally more flexible with their lending criteria, which means that prospective property buyers can usually access loans with LVRs in the 90 per cent range.